samcat437/Milestone-1/README.md

     * [Contact Us redirection to form-submission.html](https://github.com/samcat437/Milestone-1/blob/main/docs/test-screenshots/Contact%20Us/Contact%20Us%20redirection%20to%20Form%20Submission.png)

 ### Fixed Bugs

-1. After the font was changed, text made uppercase and spacing added between the letters, the hamburger icon moved to the next line within the navbar on small screen sizes, 280 px on Chrome Developer Tools.
-This was rectified by targeting screens with a max-width of 450 px and removing the text-transform and letterspacing styles.
+1. After the font was changed, text made uppercase and spacing added between the letters, the hamburger icon moved to the next line within the navbar on small screen sizes - 280px on Chrome Developer Tools.
+This was rectified by targeting screens with a max-width of 450px and removing the text-transform and letterspacing styles.
     * [Contact Us Navbar Bug](https://github.com/samcat437/Milestone-1/blob/main/docs/bugs/xs%20navbar%20bug.png)

-2. The weddings banner is too tall for screen sizes 450 px to 575px.
+2. The weddings banner is too tall for screen sizes 450px to 575px.
 This was rectified by selecting a shorter image and replacing it on line 50 in the img tag in the weddings.html document.
     * [Weddings Mobile Banner Bug](https://github.com/samcat437/Milestone-1/blob/main/docs/bugs/Weddings%20mobile%20banner%20bug.png)

 3. On medium screen sizes where the desktop footer displays, the column containing the "Quick Links" and "Privacy" is too narrow.
 This was visually improved by changing small screen sizes to bootstrap class col-12 rather than col-9.